rocicorp/replicache/README.md

 ## Data Model

 Replicache is concerned with synchronizing updates to a user's *state*.
-The state is a set of key/value pairs.
+The state is a sorted map of key/value pairs.
 Keys are arbitrary byte strings, values are JSON.

 ## TransactionIDs